See answer

 Medically reviewed by Neil J. Gonter, M.D.

 Everyone loses their train of thought occasionally, but people with lupus may notice this happening more often.
-“One minute, I’m talking and forming sentences just fine, and the next, I’m forgetting or stumbling over my words,” said a MyLupusTeam member.
+“One minute, I’m talking and forming sentences just fine, and the next, I’m forgetting or stumbling over my words,” a MyLupusTeam member said.

 Another member wrote, “It’s so frustrating and embarrassing!
 I’ll forget the names of people I’ve known for a year, or what I am saying, in the middle of a story.”

-Brain fog is a form of cognitive impairment and a commonly reported symptom of lupus that may trip up your communication skills.
-While there’s no official definition of lupus fog, health experts have described it as causing issues such as “difficulty in articulating thoughts” and “memory impairment.”
+Brain fog is a form of cognitive impairment (problems with thinking, memory, and learning), and this commonly reported symptom of lupus may trip up your communication skills.
+Although there’s no official definition of “lupus fog,” researchers describe it as causing issues such as “difficulty in articulating thoughts” and “memory impairment.”

-Here are some factors that may be contributing to lupus fog and forgetting words, along with tips that can help you cope.
+You might ask yourself, “Why do I keep forgetting things?” or “Why do I forget what I’m talking about midconversation?”
+Here are some factors that may contribute to lupus fog and forgetting words, along with tips that can help you cope.

 1. Lack of Sleep